 The Company determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any periods covered by an option to terminate the lease, if it is reasonably certain not to be exercised.
 The Company applies judgement in evaluating whether it is reasonably certain whether or not to exercise the option to renew or terminate the lease.
-That is, it considers and in the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew or terminate (e.g., construction of significant leasehold improvements or significant customisation to the leased asset).
+That is, it considers all relevant factors that create an economic incentive for it to exercise either the renewal or termination.
+After the commencement date, the Company reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew or to terminate (e.g., construction of significant leasehold improvements or significant customisation to the leased asset).

 The Company included the renewal period as part of the lease term for leases of office spaces and plant and machinery with shorter non-cancellable period (i.e., three to five years) where this is expressly stated in the lease contract or enforceable at law per the lease contract.
 The Company typically exercises its option to renew for these leases because there will be a significant negative effect on its operation if a replacement asset is not readily available.
 The renewal periods for leases of office spaces are not included as part of the lease term as these are not reasonably certain to be exercised.

 Furthermore, the periods covered by termination options are included as part of the lease term only when they are reasonably certain not to be exercised.